Thunderbird 2 DX (weathering version)

 THUNDERBIRDS...are go!
-Thunderbird 2 is made of die cast and high quality plastic manufactured by Aoshima.
-It is has nice paint works, metal stilt legs, and removable container car.The weathering version comes with the mole vehicle.
+Thunderbird 2 is made of die-cast and high quality plastic manufactured by Aoshima.
+It has nice paint works, metal stilt legs, and removable container car.The weathering version comes with the mole vehicle.

-TB2 is around 15 inches long top to bottom and has nice solid feel.
+TB2 is around 15 inches long top to bottom and has a nice solid feel.

-I carefully own and take care of everything...I even wear gloves...so you can feel my pain when at first I thought it was green paint from the container on the silver not the silver being rubbed down to the green plastic below.
-Therefore, the only one thing you can really do with the vehicle is the same thing that damages the paint.
-You may have notice the little die cast vehicles spotted around TB2, you can actually buy the three sets, sold through Hot wheels (they are actually listed on side of TB2 box).
+I carefully own and take care of everything...I even wear gloves...so you can feel my pain when at first I thought it was green paint from the container on the silver, not the silver being rubbed down to the green plastic below.
+Therefore, the only thing you can really do with the vehicle is the same thing that damages the paint.
+You may have noticed the little die-cast vehicles spotted around TB2, you can actually buy the three sets, sold through Hot wheels (they are actually listed on side of TB2 box).
 Not all the figures are correct to scale (most are but the Tracy figures would be like 15 feet tall!!!), however, they are cool and add nice display touches.

 There are two versions, the weathering DX (this one) and normal version, weathering comes with the mole, regular comes with the sub, I have never seen but saw pics of regular version with a different vehicle.
 I got so annoyed one how little it does ( I like switching gadgets, posing, etc..) that I almost sold it... but it just looks so darn cool, I had to keep it.
 Mine was extremely hard to find, a toy dealer told me they were everywhere two years ago marked down to like 90 USD.
 Me, I paid a WHOLE lot more.
 I recommend you buy an extra container or two and get the Hot Wheels set, a guy on eBay is selling the 3 hot wheels sets (each set contains a different Tracy) for like 26 USD plus shipping, so those are easy to get.